rubocop/rspec-style-guide/README.md

     end

     # Added the negative case
-    describe "#attributes" do
+    describe '#attributes' do
-      context "when display name is present" do before do
+      context 'when display name is present' do before do
-          subject.display_name = "something"
+          subject.display_name = 'something'
         end

-        it "includes the display name" do
+        it 'includes the display name' do
           # ...
         end
       end

-      context "when display name is not present" do before do
+      context 'when display name is not present' do before do
           subject.display_name = nil
         end

-        it "does not include the display name" do
+        it 'does not include the display name' do
           # ...
         end
       end
     end
   ```

-* `context` block descriptions should always start with "when"
+* `context` block descriptions should always start with 'when'

     ```Ruby
     # bad
-    context "the display name is not present" do
+    context 'the display name is not present' do
       # ...
     end

     # good
-    context "when the display name is not present" do
+    context 'when the display name is not present' do
       # ...
     end
     ```